Reuben A. Holden III

-Reuben Andrus Holden III (March 14, 1890 in Cincinnati, Ohio - February 27, 1967), was a tennis player during the early part of the 20th century.
+Reuben Andrus Holden III (March 14, 1890, in Cincinnati, Ohio - February 27, 1967), was a tennis player during the early part of the 20th century.

 Career

 Holden played on the Yale University tennis team, a tennis powerhouse in those years along with Harvard, Princeton and the University of Pennsylvania.
 In 1910, at the age of 20, Holden won the National Intercollegiate title for Yale, defeating R. Thayer of Pennsylvania in the first round, Cullen Thomas of Princeton in the second, S. F. Raleigh of Princeton in semis and Arthur Sweetser of Harvard in the final.
 All matches were best of five, and Holden lost one set during the entire tournament.
-Holden was a member of the Yale class of 1911.
+Holden was a member of the Yale class of 1911 and the Wolf's Head senior society.